pob3541/Dynamics2023/README.md

 - Statistics and Machine Learning Toolbox
 - Bioinformatics Toolbox

-For the repository to work on your computer add the subfolders for any sub functions.
+For the repository to work on your computer please add the Dynamics2023 folder with all subfolders to your MATLAB path.

 ## Figure 2: Behavior